grislyeye/grislyeye.com/content/blog/bad-books/bad-books.md

 **To summarise...**

-Curating books is a five-dimensional puzzle (literally: 1. rating, 2. review count, 3. genre, 4. personal preference and 5. political climate) and the above only partly solves the problem.
+Curating these books is a five-dimensional puzzle (literally: 1. rating, 2. review count, 3. genre, 4. personal preference and 5. political climate) and the above only partly solves the problem.
 The real solution is, of course, more humanities.
 In this case, professional critics who do all the above work, and more, for you.
-How we get that is beyond the scope of this post, but I hope you at least found this useful.
+How we get that is beyond the scope of this post, but I hope you found this useful at least.